VissArea/VissArea/README.md

 - 👋 Hi, I’m @VissArea
-- 👀 I’m interested in Data Analytics
+- 👀 I’m interested in Software Developement, Data Analytics, and Information Security.
-- 💞️ I’m looking to find my career
+- 👀 I’m looking to find a career where I can be an asset to a team!
-- 📫 my feel free to reach out to me: viss@vissrecords.com
+- 📫 Feel free to reach out to me: viss@vissrecords.com

 <!---
 VissArea/VissArea is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.